 Mouthguards protect more than your smile

-You know the routine for maintaining a healthy mouth and encourage kids to brush and floss regularly.
+You know the routine for maintaining a healthy mouth and you encourage kids to brush and floss regularly.
 For athletes, preparing for sports also includes protecting their mouths from trauma during play and competition.
-Equip your kids with a mouthguard to protect not only their teeth, but also their jaw, lips, cheeks and tongue.
+Mouthguards play an integral role in protecting not only athletes' teeth, but also their jaw, lips, cheeks and tongue.
 Mouthguards have also been shown to help prevent head and neck injuries and concussions.

 CDS dentists are here to help

-Talk to a CDS dentist to learn more about the best ways to protect oral health and safety options during sports and play, including the right mouthguards for the active kids and athletes in your family.
+Talk to a CDS dentist to learn more about your safety options during sports and play and the best ways to protect your oral health, including the right mouthguards for the active kids and athletes in your family.

 Trust your CDS dentist with more than just your smile